-New Jersey Standard Residential Lease Agreement (1 Year)
+New Jersey Standard Residential Lease Agreement Template

-The New Jersey standard lease agreement may be modified to fit the needs of a residential landlord to assign a monthly amount to be paid by a tenant in return for allowing them to live on the premises.
-The space is to be specified in the contract along with the rules and regulations of the property in addition to which utilities will be the responsibility of the tenant and landlord.
-Once signed, the agreement becomes legally binding and both parties will be required to operate in accordance with it’s terms and conditions.
+The New Jersey standard residential lease agreement is a contract that assigns a monthly amount to be paid by a tenant in return for occupying a property owner’s rental space.
+The agreement outlines the rules and regulations of the property in addition to which party will be responsible for paying utilities.
+Once signed, the agreement becomes legally binding and both parties will be required to operate in accordance with its terms and conditions.
 Before the landlord signs the contract, they should be aware that the eviction process in New Jersey is long and financially straining.
 Therefore, all potentials tenants should be reviewed through the rental application to verify their character and ensure they have sufficient credit.

 - Truth in Renting – This form must be handed to any tenant in a residential dwelling with two (2) or more units (with the landlord not occupying one (1) of them).